Keep An Eye On District Heating

 The city fathers in the capital city of Montpelier, Vermont were losing their shirts on fuel oil, so they looked for a solution.
 Rather than switch to natural gas in all their boilers, they decided a biomass-fired, district-hot-water system was the best choice for their downtown.
 After all, this was Vermont, a state not lacking in trees.

 I followed this whole process as it played out in the news for a few years.
 It took a while to get all the legal stuff in order.
 Then they began running the pipes under the city streets and contracting for the construction of the new biomass-boiler plant.
 Excitement built and more and more Vermonters paid attention to this new system and the savings it promised.
 Imagine heating the whole downtown with what's laying on the ground right over there in the woods.

-And then the price of fuel oil plummeted, making the brand-new biomass plant way more expensive to operate than anyone had thought.
+And then the price of fuel oil plummeted, making their brand-new biomass plant way more expensive to operate than anyone had thought.

-But keep an eye on district heating because it's getting bigger all over the world, and it brings with it great news for hydronics.
+But keep an eye on district heating anyway.
+It’s getting bigger all over the world, and it brings with it great news for hydronics.

-The Swedes have been doing a similar thing within Stockholm's main train station since 2010.
-They capture the body heat of the 250,000 people who pass through each day, and use that heat (again, though an air-to-water heat exchanger) to warm an office building down the block.
+The Swedes have been doing a similar thing within Stockholm's train station since 2010.
+They capture the body heat of the quarter-million people who pass through each day, and use that heat (again, though an air-to-water heat exchanger) to warm an office building down the block.

 And I know, that's not exactly district heating, but it does make me smile.

 North Carolina is home to a one-million-square-foot business park that runs on a district-hot-water system.
 The heat comes from 640 solar-thermal collectors that grab Btu every day.
 During the summer, they store that heat in boreholes and bring it back up when it gets chilly.
 The Earth is a terrific heat sink.

 Another builder is doing the same thing in a 52-house subdivision in Alberta, Canada.
 Solar panels, boreholes, and lots of hydronics.
 See the future.